xsolla/lfg-codegen-js-converter/README.md

 # @lfgroup/codegen-js-converter

-A `graphql-codegen` plugin, that converts enums from client schema to a JS objects.
+Micro (1.8 kB) `graphql-codegen` plugin, that converts enums from client schema to a JS objects.

 ### Usage